 While measuring the success of any advertising campaign was loosely achievable in the pre-digital era (counting foot traffic in stores after the release of a prime-time TVC, for example), the perceived accuracy of digital campaigns is certainly a major selling point over other forms of media.
 The current iteration of digital measurability, however, is proving to be a double-edged sword.

-There is a strong argument that in order to determine the effectiveness of a digital campaign then everything must be measured in order to get a big-picture overview, and the rising prominence of big data has contributed to this belief.
-The problem with this, however, is that it either leads to ‘analysis paralysis’, or only a select few metrics being comprehended and reported on (mainly due to the inability of most organisations to make sense of hundreds of different parameters).
+There is a strong argument that in order to measure the success of a marketing campaign, then everything must be measured in order to get a big-picture overview, and the rising prominence of big data has contributed to this belief.
+The problem with this, however, is that it either leads to ‘analysis paralyses’, or only a select few metrics being comprehended and reported on (mainly due to the inability of most organisations to make sense of hundreds of different parameters).

 The inverse of this is also true, with larger organisations who are well-versed in digital marketing often requesting reports that outline every single variable, and the reporter consequently trying to make sense of how a rise in mobile referral traffic fits in with consistent pages viewed per session and a decreased average order value from organic users during a 48-hour period (cross-referenced to engagement across their social media accounts and Vimeo channel).